Your Cart is empty

 Hairstyles through the Decades

 In the last 100 years hair styles have changed dramatically, not to mention the tools and products that were used to create them!
 Most trends in pop culture usually come back around and with hair there is no exception.
-The fashion and hairstyles that we see today are a clever combination of vintage ideas that have been reimagined to suit our current taste.
-Whether that’s a scaled down version of victory rolls from the 1940s or a whacky colour blend inspired by the Punk era of the 1980s, each decade of hair inspires and influences the next and we can’t wait to explore how and why they were created!
+The fashion and hairstyles that we see today are a clever combination of vintage ideas that have been re imagined to suit our current taste.
+Whether that’s a scaled down version of victory rolls from the 1940s or a wacky colour blend inspired by the Punk era of the 1980s, each decade of hair inspires and influences the next and we can’t wait to explore how and why they were created!

 We have showcased some of the most iconic hair styles from each decade in the last century and explained how they were first created.
 Have you ever wondered how they produced curls in straight hair before tongs or perms?
 Or how hair extensions were applied before all the easy applications of todays world were invented?
 US TOO!
-In future blogs we will also be choosing our personal favourites from each decade, taking a closer look into their history along with step by step tutorials so that you can recreate a up to date version of them yourself at home.
+In future blogs we will also be choosing our personal favorites from each decade, taking a closer look into their history along with step by step tutorials so that you can recreate a up to date version of them yourself at home.

 The Roaring 20s, what a time to of been alive!
 The original party period where it was all about Glitz, Glamour and indulgence.
 Well, “Flapper Girls” were the epitome of glamour and fabulousness, they were young women who broke away from the stereotypical image of what a woman should and shouldn’t be.
 They wore more provocative clothing, cut their hair short, used more dramatic make-up and partied better than anyone!
 These brave and magnificent women pushed the boundaries paving the way for the future generation of females to be free to live how they wish.

 The Classic “Flapper Girl” hairstyle was a finger waved bob.
-Some women had short hair whereas others would skilfully tuck their length away into what was called a “Faux Bob”.
-The hair was usually waved by hand, soaking the hair in strong gum like gel and pinching into S shapes, before being pinned perfectly into place and leaving to set.
+Some women had short hair whereas others would skillfully tuck their length away into what was called a “Faux Bob”.
+The hair was usually waved by hand, soaking the hair in strong gum like gel and pinching into 'S' shapes, before being pinned perfectly into place and leaving to set.
 This hairstyle was then typically decorated with embellished bands that were placed across the forehead with an almost broach like pendant on the side.
 We still see many variations of this style today which proves this look is a timeless classic and we are sure to see hints of this decade in our fashion for many years to come!

 The 1930s brought “The Great Depression” which was an all-time low compared with the thrill and excitement of the 20s.
 As the decade geared up to the second world war it was a period of hardship to people all over the globe.
 For many, fun and extravagance was a thing of the past and this reflects in the fashion of this era!
 Despite this, woman still found ways to ooze elegance and charm in their style, however this time it was on a smaller budget.